aionic-org/aionic-milestone/README.md

 > Our focus is on simplifying and accelerating the workflow for agile teams in the open source way.

-We try to help other people / companies realizing their ideas by offering highly maintainable project management softwares that everybody can **adjust as desired**.
+We try to help other people and companies realizing their ideas by offering highly maintainable project management softwares that everybody can **adjust as desired**.

 ## Community